MohammadShakiba/CP2K_Libra_Manual/hybrid_functional/Readme.md

   POTENTIAL GTH-BLYP-q4
 &END KIND
 ```
-Note that for TD-DFT we need to
+Note that for TD-DFT with hybrid functionals we need to use the CP2K v7 or higher.
+In lower versions, there is a known problem with convergence of the TD-DFT calculations
+with ADMM which seems to be fixed in v7.